Graciela Carriquí specializes in vocal chamber music,

-In 2025 Carriquí has the great good fortune of receiving both a Manhattan Arts Grant and a New York State
+In 2025 Carriquí received both a Manhattan Arts Grant and a New York State

-Council on the Arts grant, the latter for the second cycle in a row, enabling her to carry out her next
+Council on the Arts grant, the latter for the second time, enabling her to carry out her

-major project, about a woman she has found fascinating for over 30 years: Edith Stein.
+next major project, about a woman she has found fascinating for over 30 years, Edith Stein.

-Nazism in 1933.
+dangers of the new Nazi government in 1933.
 He never spoke out against the Nazis.
-She was gassed at Auschwitz as a Jew in 1942.
+She was gassed at Auschwitz

-It will be written for mezzo-soprano, violin, cello, double bass, and harp.
+in 1942.
+It will be last around 12 minutes, and will be written for mezzo-soprano, violin, cello, double bass, and harp.

 In 2023 she composed "In Her Own Words: Joan of Arc Speaks", funded by her first grant from the New York State